-I am giving weekly review sessions on most Sunday afternoons at 4 pm in Room 100 HELD, covering lecture and a little lab material, including a section on writing with CPR and Turnitin.
+I am giving weekly review sessions on most Sunday afternoons at 2 pm in Room 100 HELD, covering lecture and a little lab material, including a section on writing with CPR and Turnitin.
 Check the calendar.
-We start this Saturday with Chapter 1 material on chemistry fundamentals, the math review and CPR.
+We start this Sunday with Chapter 14, review of solutions and the math review.